 - When heating the vehicle, the heater should be at the highest setting and roof storage cabinets, curtains and blinds should be opened.
-This ensures optimal ventilation. - Only heat if the circulation system is switched on. - In the morning, lift up all cushions, air out storage boxes and dry any damp areas.
+This ensures optimal ventilation. - Only heat if the circulation system is switched on. - In the morning, lift up all cushions, air out storage boxes and dry any damp

-- ▷ It is only possible to guarantee unrestricted operation during winter for models without double floor in connection with the "winter package" from the original equipment.
+- ▷ If condensation has still developed, just wipe it off. - ▷ It is only possible to guarantee unrestricted operation during winter for models without double floor in connection with the "winter package" from the original equipment.

-11.6.3 At the end of the winter season
+11.7.3 At the end of the winter season